 Over the years we’ve learned a surefire way to kill energy and momentum around a research-and-testing program: saddle already-busy developers with all the solution implementation work.

 So we used Optimizely to implement all of the tests, allowing us to bypass the developers.
 We launched the tests in waves of 1 to 2 at a time every couple weeks.
 By the end of 8 weeks, we’d launched 7 tests.
 3 of those were purely content changes; the other 4 included content and layout/design changes, including some that affected multiple pages.

-We tracked all experiments in a shared Google Sheet that included short names for each design variation, links to screenshots, and a hypothesis for each experiment.
+We tracked all experiments in a shared spreadsheet that included short names for each design variation, links to screenshots, and a hypothesis for each experiment.

 Result: 180% Lift in Renter Leads